CDLUC3/mrt-locust/README.md

 ## Purpose

-This code enables load testing of the Merritt UI.
+This code enables load testing of the Merritt UI using [Locust](https://locust.io/)

 ## Prerequisites